Ashwin-Paudel/WKJSON/README.md

 # WKJSON
-WKJSON is a macOS framework where you can inject a JSON file or string into WKWebview You can create an ad blocker using this framework and more
+WKJSON is a macOS framework where you can inject a JSON file or string into WKWebview With this framework, you can create a content blocker for WKWebview
 # How to use
 ### Add this code somewhere in the viewDidLoad